 It shall be the policy of the Board to conduct a periodic assessment of its athletic programs to determine whether there are equal athletic opportunities for members of both genders.
-When accepting or rejecting all donations of services or items, including booster club support, to any athletic program, the school principal shall abide by Board Policy DFK: Gifts and Bequests.
+When accepting or rejecting all donations of services or items, including booster club support, to any athletic program, the school principal shall abide by Policy DFK: Gifts and Bequests.

 The Superintendent shall designate an individual, known as the Sports Equity Coordinator, to coordinate compliance with the Georgia Equity in Sports Act.
 The Superintendent, at his or her discretion, may also designate school-level coordinators to assist the Sports Equity Coordinator.
-More information about the Sports Equity Coordinator can be found on page 2 of this Handbook.
 The Sports Equity Coordinator shall investigate any complaint received by the school system alleging noncompliance with the Georgia Equity Sports Act.
 Such investigation shall be in accordance with the grievance procedures of Policy Exhibit JAA-E(1): - Gender Equity in Sports for resolution of complaints regarding gender equity in sports, as adopted by the Board.
 For any additional information, see Policy IDFA: Gender Equity in Sports.

-As required under O.C.G.A. § 20-2-315, students are hereby notified that the Sports Equity Coordinator for Henry County Schools is Mrs. Mary Ann Suddeth, Chief School Leadership Officer.
+As required under O.C.G.A. §20-2-315, students are hereby notified that the Sports Equity Coordinator for Henry County Schools is Mrs. Mary Ann Suddeth, Chief School Leadership Officer.
 For inquiries or complaints concerning sports equity or alleged gender discrimination in sports, please contact 770-957-7189.
 For additional information, please see Henry County Board of Education Policy Exhibit JAA-E(1): - Gender Equity in Sports.